|

 learn what triggers the behavior and try to avoid it.

-urination is just that: the dog "widdles" when excited.
-There are
+is just that: the dog "widdles" when excited.
+There are many good

-many good articles available with advice on how to desensitize your dog to
+articles available with advice on how to desensitize your dog to situations

-situations that bring on submissive behavior or excitive urination.
-Ahimsa
+that bring on submissive behavior or excitive urination.
+A search on

 Marking